DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-project-proposal.md

 A thorough proposal should answer the following questions:
 * What set of problems are being investigated?
 (Or what are you proposing to build, and what problem does that solve)?
-* How do these problems relate to the domain replication project?
+* How do these problems relate to the domain Q1 project?
   - Has previous work attempted to answer these questions?
   - If not, why are these questions considered interesting?
 If so, how did they fail?